 21. Just think.
 It could be worse, couldn’t it?
 You could be at home working.
 Whenever you feel your holiday isn’t going to plan, take a deep breath and think of the positives.
 There are plenty.
 You just aren’t seeing them, because it isn’t perfect like you imagined it would be.

 Remember, holidays aren’t ALWAYS relaxing with children.
 Happy family time is an illusion 24 hours a day 7 days a week.
-Just make sure you enjoy them when you have them – AND take photo’s that depict happiness and then lie to everyone when you’re home about how perfect the “bonding holiday together” because you can’t bear to think of how much money you spent on those two weeks arguing every bloody day!
+Just make sure you enjoy them when you have them – AND take photo’s that depict happiness and then lie to everyone about how perfect the “bonding holiday together” was.
+Plus, don’t even start to think of how much money you spent on that two-week holiday arguing every bloody day and staring at childless couples enjoying cocktails without being covered in urine, having sand kicked in their eyes and stopping a toddler from eating a jellyfish.